EternalSyntaxError/atom/README.md

 # EternalSyntaxError's version

-Hello, I forked the text editor known as Atom (one of my favorite text editors before it shutdown in 2022) and put it into this repository so that I can use Dependabot and other automated security tools to keep Atom as secure as possible for the forseeable future.
+Hello, I forked the text editor known as Atom (one of my favorite text editors before its shutdown in 2022) and put it into this repository so that I can use Dependabot and other automated security tools to keep Atom as secure as possible for the forseeable future.
 Of course, I don't intend to actually build binaries as I have since moved on.
 But, I will be very grateful if someone comes along and writes a GitHub Actions file to build proper binaries.
 Thanks for reading!

 Note: I have "repaired" the Build Instructions link at the bottom if you would like to try writing a GitHub Actions file.